daresnick/Coursera-getting-and-cleaning-project/CodeBook.md

 ##**Introduction:**
 The script `run_analysis.R` does the cleaning and merging of the data per these instructions:
 1. Merges the training and the test sets to create one data set.
-	cbind() and rbind(0 are used to combine the data files
+	--cbind() and rbind(0 are used to combine the data files
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-	grepl() is used to find the mean and sd columns
+	--grepl() is used to find the mean and sd columns
 3. Uses descriptive activity names to name the activities in the data set
-	merge() is used
+	--merge() is used
 4. Appropriately labels the data set with descriptive variable names.
-	columns are simply renamed
+	--columns are simply renamed
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-	melt and dcast are used to summarize the means for each set
+	--melt and dcast are used to summarize the means for each set

 - The data and data folders were previously loaded to the working directory for the run_analysis.R script.